-7. Conduct user testing.
-Validate the design by tracking how real users interact with the product or service (usability testing).
-Identify design problems and develop solutions.
+7. Do user testing.
+Checking the design by observing how people use the product.
+Find design problems and solutions.

 Essential skills for a UX designer

-UX designers use a wide range of technical and other skills to bring a successful product or service to market (or improve an existing product).
-Many of these skills are required in other fields, so even if you’re new to UX design, you’ve probably already developed some of them.
+UX designers use technical and other skills to create a prosperous product for the market.
+Lots of these skills are required in other areas, so even if you’re new to UX design, you’ve probably already developed some of them.

 UX designer skills

-- Communication skills can help UX designers interview users effectively and present their solutions to clients or management.
+- Communication skills can help UX designers interview users efficiently and show their ideas to clients.

-- Empathy allows UX designers to think about problems and solutions from the user’s point of view.
+- Empathy allows UX designers to take into account the problems and solutions from the user’s perspective.

-- Collaboration skills enable UX designers to work in harmony with their team, receive feedback, seek solutions, and leverage experience.
+- Collaboration skills enable UX designers to work well with their team, receive feedback, seek solutions, and leverage experience.

-- Critical thinking prompts UX designers to challenge their assumptions and find new solutions.
+- Critical thinking prompts UX designers to challenge their assumptions and find new ideas.

 - Research — including the use of interviews, surveys, and observations — helps UX designers make the best decisions during the design process.

-- An information architecture helps UX designers organize and prioritize large, complex sets of information.
+- Information architecture helps UX designers organize and prioritize large, complex sets of information.

 - Creating wireframes for websites or applications allows UX designers to effectively explore design solutions.

-- Prototyping is necessary to test functionality and identify problems.
+- Prototyping is necessary to test features and identify mistakes.

-While not necessary skills for UX designers, fundamental visual design and programming skills can help them understand how their design fits into the larger product development process.
+While not necessary skills for UX designers, deep visual design and programming skills can help them understand how their design fits into the larger product development process.